localhostdotdev/localhostdotdev.github.io/simple_hash.md

 ```

 so works fine except it doesn't do `hash.a.deep.key += [:and, :more]` which is on purpose as my use case is mostly read only so writes have to be very explicit.

+thanks to electrostat for [the bug report](https://www.reddit.com/r/ruby/comments/bf5iq9/simplehash/elculhf/), doing `user.emails.first.merge!(domain2: 'google.com')` would be misleading since the original SimpleHash would not change.

+I updated the code so that the converted hashes are frozen and this will raise `FrozenError (can't modify frozen SimpleHash)`.

+the recommended way to do this is `user[:emails].first.merge!(domain3: 'example.com')`

+(I should add "I can fix the bugs" to the comparaison table :) )

 -------